Morgscode/Job-board-mvp/README.md

 - Custom environments

     Out of the box - OJB comes configured to handle `production` and `development` environment.
-You can create extra environments by following the naming conventions explained above.
-Be sure to load your env in the switch statement in `./api/env.js`
+You can create extra environments by following the naming conventions with your new .env files explained above.
+Be sure to load your env in the switch statement in `./api/env.js` before setting it as the app environment in `./api/config/config.env`

 - Database seeding - An exmaple setup shell script `./api/dev-data/app-setup.js` is provided to create some jobs, categories and locations.